Turi Simeti Italian, 1929-2021

 Usually employing the motif of the oval and oblong ellipses, he had attempted to develop an irregular writing system that liberates the surface of the canvas from the old principles of materiality which allowed nothing but the silent expression of the dynamic patterns dancing across the monochromatic surfaces of shaped canvases.
 This focused combination of colours and shapes spoke to Simeti's concern with emphasizing the physical presence of the artwork itself, rather than an expression of the artist's voice.

 Simeti’s work explores the play of light on shapes created on monochromatic and tactile canvas surfaces.
 His works exist not as single entities but as an active experience of colour, shape and shadows that ultimately captures the dynamism that exists between these aesthetic elements.
 Simeti’s monochrome shaped canvases are examples of pure formalism that helped pioneer the now well-established idea that paintings can be three-dimensional art objects.
 Always subtle, his oeuvre is dynamic in its textured surfaces, saturated colors and masterful shadow work.

+Since 1965 his work has been exhibited in galleries and museums worldwide and is included in prominent collections such as the MAM (Rio de Janeiro, Brazil), the Museo d’Arte Moderna di Bolzano (Bolzano, Italy), and the Wilhelm-Hack-Museum (Ludwigshafen, Germany).
 In 1965, he was included in “ZERO Avantgarde,” an exhibition of young Italian artists held at Lucio Fontana’s atelier in Milan.
-After this, he had solo exhibitions around the world, such as the Solomon R. Guggenheim Museum in New York and the Peggy Guggenheim Collection in Venice.
-He currently lives and works in Milan, Italy.
+He had solo exhibitions around the world, such as the prestigious Solomon R. Guggenheim Museum in New York and the Peggy Guggenheim Collection in Venice.